Randomness of Shapes and Statistical Inference on Shapes via the Smooth Euler Characteristic Transform: Abstract

 \section{Abstract}

-In this paper, we provide the foundations for deriving the distributional properties of the smooth Euler characteristic transform.
-Motivated by functional data analysis, we propose two algorithms for testing hypotheses on random shapes based on these foundations.
-Simulation studies are provided to support our mathematical derivations and show the performance of our hypothesis testing framework.
-We apply our proposed algorithms to analyze a data set of mandibular molars from four genera of primates to test for shape differences and interpret the corresponding results from the morphology viewpoint.
-Our discussions connect the following fields: algebraic and computational topology, probability theory and stochastic processes, Sobolev spaces and functional analysis, statistical inference, morphology, and medical imaging.\footnote{ \begin{itemize} \item \textbf{Keywords:} Karhunen–Loève expansion, persistent diagrams, reproducing kernel Hilbert spaces, random fields, Sobolev spaces, separable Banach spaces.
+In this article, we establish the mathematical foundations for modeling the randomness of shapes and conducting statistical inference on shapes using the smooth Euler characteristic transform.
+Based on these foundations, we propose two chi-squared statistic-based algorithms for testing hypotheses on random shapes.
+Simulation studies are presented to validate our mathematical derivations and to compare our algorithms with state-of-the-art methods to demonstrate the utility of our proposed framework.
+As real applications, we analyze a data set of mandibular molars from four genera of primates and show that our algorithms have the power to detect significant shape differences that recapitulate known morphological variation across suborders.
+Altogether, our discussions bridge the following fields: algebraic and computational topology, probability theory and stochastic processes, Sobolev spaces and functional analysis, analysis of variance for functional data, and geometric morphometrics.